object5/object5/README.md

 ## Hi there 👋
+Currently styding on Northen Arctic Federal University ✨ High school of Information technologies and automated systens ⚡

 <!--
 **object5/object5** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.